Barracouta - Thyrsites atun Other names: manga, maka, couta, snoek, Cook Strait Sailfish. If there is one species in New…

-This species is astonishingly plentiful here no doubt attracted by the rich supply of prey which consists of virtually any small fish such as sprats, anchovies, silveries, and young barracouta.
+This species is astonishingly plentiful here no doubt attracted by the rich supply of prey which consists of virtually any small fish such as sprats, anchovies, silveries, yellow-eyed mullet and young barracouta.
 I have caught them stuffed full of whale feed or krill.
 This no doubt contributes a considerable amount to their diet when seasonally available, as it does with other pelagic species such as kahawai and mackerel.

-Barrcouta can be an awful nuisance to anglers by attacking fish as they are hauled up to the boat.
+Barracouta can be an awful nuisance to anglers by attacking fish as they are hauled up to the boat.
 They much prefer any type of food that is moving and so must be chased to be eaten.
 I have on many occasions seen barracouta jump clear of the water in pursuit of a single baitfish chasing it until either pursuer or pursued is exhausted.

 Anglers have devised numerous cunning methods of defeating the barracouta.
-Some of these I have seen appear a bit extreme such as short lengths of light chain and very heavy wire leaders.
+Some of these I have seen appear a bit extreme such as short lengths of a light chain and very heavy wire leaders.
 I prefer fine wire leaders around 50cm in length, which makes it possible to still cast the lure or drop a jig without a tangle.
-You have to keep the join to the mono main line to a minimum as the ‘coutas will often hit your swivels.
+You have to keep the join to the mono mainline to a minimum as the ‘coutas will often hit your swivels.

 The best option when bottom fishing is to always use very heavy mono – 100kg at least – for your bottom rigs and carry plenty of spare rigs.
 It also pays to wind up as quickly as possible.
 The reason being the barracouta will often hit perch and blue cod that are being wound in.
 Frequently two or three barracoutas will be hooked at once leading the tyro to believe they have caught a “whopper” only to have their spirits deflated by a swirl of tackle destroying ‘Cook Strait Sailfish! ‘